Dear Parents and Carers

 Please ensure you inform the school of a positive test result as soon as possible and observe any recommended isolation periods.
-This is still currently for a 14 day period if anyone in the household displays symptoms.
 Children can return to school if the test results are negative.
 If anyone tests positive for the coronavirus, the school will liaise with Public Health England and the Local Authority to decide on the safest course of action.
-It is vital that you contact the school if your child or a member of your households tests positive for the coronavirus.
+It is vital that you contact the school if your child tests positive for the coronavirus.

 If a child displays symptoms when at school, they will be taken to an isolation room and their parent or carer will be called.
 They should be collected as soon as possible and be tested.
-They must self-isolate for either 14 days or until a negative coronavirus test result is received.
 This room will then be disinfected and ventilated and any materials used will be disposed of and replenished.

 These actions will help to prevent the spread of the virus and protect the most vulnerable members of our community.